What is Ethereum?

 As cryptocurrencies, Ethereum and Bitcoin both share a lot of commonalities.
 Most importantly, both ETH and BTC run on the blockchain network.
 This is part of the value in these cryptocurrencies, as well as what provides the security needed to manage the digitized currency.

 When cryptocurrencies are transferred, the blockchain network must confirm the transaction.
 The number of required miner confirmations for each cryptocurrency is different.
 Bitcoin will generally require a lesser amount of confirmations than ETH, because of several factors, as listed below:

-ETH’s infrastructure allows confirmations to happen quicker and more often than Bitcoin.
-Because of this reason, 3-10 ETH confirmations can occur for every BTC confirmation.
+ETH’s infrastructure allows confirmations to happen more quickly and more often than Bitcoin.
+Because of this reason, 3-10 ETH confirmations can occur for every one BTC confirmation.

 Where to Buy Ethereum?

 Because ETH is relatively newer than Bitcoin, there are fewer avenues to purchase it.
 That being said, Ethereum is still openly traded and not hard to get your hands on.
 You have the following options:

 - Dealers offer to sell or purchase ETH just like any other currency exchange dealer.
 They make a profit from the difference between their buy and sell price, which are often slightly different from the market.
 In trading with a dealer, you are foregoing a small premium in your sale or purchase, but have the liquidity to purchase immediately.
 Examples of dealers are CEX.io and Coinbase.